05 12/11

 Tags: , , | Categories: art, digital media

 A prosthetic body is one filled with artificial parts that complete or fix dysfunctional parts of that body.
-Prosthesis are in the 21st century commonly found as inner replacements or enhancements that augmented the body.
-They are not extensions of nor autonomous from the body, though.
+Prostheses are in the 21st century found commonly as inner replacements or enhancements that augment the body.
+They are not extensions nor autonomous from the body, though.
 They rather mingle with the body to the point of fusing indistinguishably from it.
 The prosthesis has acquired a natural character.
 A prosthetic body cannot be differentiated from a non-prosthetic one as the prosthesis is not externally designed.
 As the machine once did, today the prosthesis are lively beings.

 02 08/11